 A zesty little berry that will simply melt in your mouth.
 They can be eaten fresh from the bush or substituted in a favorite blueberry recipe.
-Extremely hardy by nature enduring temperatures to -40F.
+Extremely hardy by nature enduring temperatures to -40 degrees.
 Two different varieties are required for proper pollination.
-Honeyberries prefer partial to full sun located in zones 2-9.
+Honeyberries prefer partial to full sun located in Zones 2 through 9.

 With so many amazing berry choices, why do so many people stick with the common?
 I for one, am looking forward to adding a few of these great varieties to our farm.
 We have already purchased pineberries and kiwiberries to plant this spring.
 Are you willing to try something a little different?

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on their byline link at the top of the page.